 A group of six can happily and comfortably reside in this cabin.
 The side yard is large and flat and it is perfect for children, pets, and yard games by the campfire.
 Barb’s House offers a living area with a leather couch, a comfortable sofa chair and a side table with a reading lamp.

-This cabin has a TV and a DVD player for your entertainment.
+This cabin has a smart TV and we now offer complimentary high-speed WiFi in Barb’s House. your entertainment.
 The home is heated with gas heat, and a small air conditioner is provided.
 The kitchen has a full-size refrigerator, an aluminum double sink, and a microwave oven.
 There is also a four-burner gas stove and oven and plenty of cabinet space.
 A dining table and chairs are provided.
 Basic pots, pans, and tableware are provided.
 There are also ceiling fans in the living area and the bedroom to keep the air circulating.

 The main downstairs bedroom features a double bed, nightstand and lamp, and a chest of drawers (bed linens, blankets, and pillows are provided).
 Between the two bedrooms, there is a bathroom with a tub/shower combination.
 Guest towels are provided.